-|Stalk could be used to spread some password stealing virus, banking malware, spyware, ransomware and other malware.
+|Stalk could be used to spread a password-stealing virus, banking malware, spyware, ransomware, and other malware.

-|Worms are designed to stealthily infiltrate victim's computer and remain silent thus no particular symptoms are clearly visible on an infected machine.
+|Worms are designed to stealthily infiltrate the victim's computer and remain silent, and thus no particular symptoms are clearly visible on an infected machine.

-|Infected files that are disguised as textbooks or/and essays, malicious online advertisements, social engineering, software cracks.|
+|Infected files that are disguised as textbooks and/or essays, malicious online advertisements, social engineering, software 'cracks'.

-|Stolen banking information, passwords, identity theft, victim's computer added to a botnet, additional installations of various malware.
+|Stolen banking information, passwords, identity theft, victim's computer added to a botnet, additional installation of various malware.

 How did Stalk infiltrate my computer?